ustroetz/log-road/README.md

 But for the porpuse to identify the length and location of the new roads, a relativ coast surface is sufficient.

 `test_costsurface.py` with `CostSurface.py` can be used to create a cost surface based on variables slope and river (buffered rivers).
-In `CostSurface.py` the relation between slope and rivers can be specified.
+In `CostSurface.py` the relation between the two can be specified.
 We received the best test results with the following parameters:
 ```
     costSurfaceArray[costSurfaceArray > 50] **=2
     costSurfaceArray[riverArray == 1] **=5